Rhyssinae

 Rhyssinae is a subfamily of parasitoid wasps in the family Ichneumonidae.
 It contains eight genera and 259 described species, but there are likely many undiscovered species.

+All possess long ovipositors, which are used by females to bore into tree trunks to lay eggs on the larvae of horntails and wood-boring beetles.

+Females in genus Megarhyssa show very long ovipositors, with the one of M. atrata reaching 14 cm in length.

+Fossil record

+The oldest reliable discovery of the subfamily in fossil form was made in a German Messel pit (Eocene, about 47 Ma).

 Genera

 The following genera belong to the subfamily Rhyssinae: